marcomaschauer/AUR-Helper/README.md

 - **Update**: Update all installed AUR packages.
 - **Removal**: Remove installed AUR packages and their associated data.
 - **Listing**: View all AUR packages installed via this script.

+### Disclaimer

+The use of this script is at your own risk.
+The author is not responsible for any damage or loss that may arise from using this script.
+This is a private project and is provided "as is" without any guarantees or warranty.

 ### Usage